 - Organized and established a working group with Provincial and Federal environmental regulators to resolve conflicts related to the siting and operation of dredge material storage/disposal sites on PEI.
 Establishing and operating the working group required consultation on the environmental objectives of each regulator and negotiating a best resolution to case by case requirements.

-Most relevant to projects involving marine dredging and associated infilling to create service areas, from 2004 to 2016 Mr. Maynard provided DFO-Small Craft Harbours on PEI, NB and NS planning and pathways for their re-dredging and capital dredging programs for their harbours.
+- From 2004 to 2016 Mr. Maynard provided DFO-Small Craft Harbours on PEI, NB and NS planning and pathways for their re-dredging and capital dredging programs for their harbours.
 The nature of this planning and environmental assessment/permitting, involved innovative solutions which included the delineation at depth, of planned dredge material and the excavation of the dredge material (source separation) so as to dispose/re-use this material in beneficial manner.
 These solutions included but were not limited to the excavation of contaminated sediments into containment cells, constructed on site with non-contaminated, structurally acceptable sediments identified as parts of the material to be dredged.
 In some circumstances, dredged material was acceptable to be Ocean disposed and residual material not appropriate for Ocean disposal was placed in on site containment cells.
 These types of projects were conducted by advance planning and wide ranging communication with other departments, provincial government agencies, the fishing industry and non-government agencies.

 - Organization and management of Marine Environmental Effects Monitoring Program for Northumberland Strait Crossing Project.
 Directed preparation of summary reports of 1993, 1994, 1995 and 1996 Marine Environmental Effects Monitoring Program.